raystack/stencil/README.md

 # Stencil

-Dynamic schema registry for protobuf.
+Stencil is dynamic schema registry for protobuf.

-## Motivation

 Protobuf is a great efficient and fast mechanism for serializing structured data.
 The challenge with protobuf is that for every change it requires to recompile the package to generate the necessary classes.
 This is not a big challenge if you have protobuf enclosed in your application and compile at startup.
 But if you have thousands of protos stored in central registry and 100s of applications use them.
 Updating depndencies of compiled proto jar can soon become a nightmare.

-## How it works

 Protobuf allows you to define a protobuf file using DescriptorSet.
 A FileDescriptorSet is basically a description of the proto file i.e. it’s name, it’s package name, it’s dependencies and the messages it contains.
 Once you have the descriptor file, you can simply read it in any language to create a FileDescriptor Object.
 Now any serialized ProtoMessage can be deserialized using DynamicMessage and ProtoMessage descriptor.

-## Usage
+### Usage

-### Add stencil as gradle dependency
+#### Add stencil as gradle dependency

-- `compile group: 'com.gojek.de', name: 'stencil-client', version: '2.0.14'`
+- `compile group: 'com.gojek.de', name: 'stencil', version: '2.0.14'`

-### Creating a stencil Client instance
+#### Creating a stencil Client instance

 Stencil client scan be created in different modes.